mthinyane/sc2ro/README.md

 <h1 align="center">Smart Citizen Cyber Resilience Ontology (SC2RO)</h1>
-<h4 align="center">Version: 0.1 (pre-release)</h4>
+<h4 align="center">Version: 0.1 (Pre-release)</h4>

 ## Description
 The Smart Citizen Cyber Resilience Ontology (SC2RO) maps the cyber resilience landscape for individuals.
 It identifies cyber resources, vulnerabilities, threats, responses and harms associated with and specific to individual citizen's cyber functionings.
+As an example, beyond the technical threats associated with the confidentiality, integrity and availability (CIA-triad) goals, the ontology also maps socio-technical threats as well as natural threats that hamper individuals cyber functionings.

 Cyber resilience is the ability to maintain positive functioning and adaptation in the context of adverse cyber incidents, which can be technical, socio-technical, natural, and manmade.